-- Pre-applications require a short abstract (Maximum of 1 page or less) along with NIH formatted biosketches for the PI and Co-PIs.
-Pre-applications are submitted by going here.
+- Pre-applications (or Notices of Intent, NOI) require a short abstract (Abstract describing the pilot project (less than 250 words) along with NIH formatted biosketch for the PI.
+Pre-applications can submitted here.

 - The review committee makes recommendations as to whether or not an applicant will be invited to submit a full proposal.
 The objective is to (1) establish the feasibility of the proposed research in the 1-year timeframe of the award and (2) assure that regulatory steps required permitting research activities are complete in a timely manner.